intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 - **Env**
   - The `Env` is a wrapper for a collection of related components, often each with their own hierarchy. `Env`s are usually composed of `Agent`s, scoreboards, configuration & coordination logic, other smaller `Env`s, etc.
 - **Test**
   - A `Test` is like a top-level testing entity that contains the top testbench `Env` and kicks off `Sequence`s.
 Only one `Test` should be running at a time.
-The `Test` also containsa central `Random` object to be used for randomization in a reproducible way.
+The `Test` also contains central `Random` object to be used for randomization in a reproducible way.

 ### Stimulus

-Sending stimulus through the testbench to the device undertest is done by passing `SequenceItem`s through sequencer to `Driver`.
+Sending stimulus through the testbench to the device under test is done by passing `SequenceItem`s through sequencer to `Driver`.

 - **SequenceItem**
   - A `SequenceItem` represents a collection of information to transmit across an interface.
 A typical use case would be sending a collection of `SequenceItem`s in a specific order.